 * Sunday, October 8th at midnight (or when the 8 team limit has been reached): Enterprise Team Registration Closes.

 All entries must:

-- Be a new (pre-launch idea stage) initiative or an established enterprise proposing a new idea.
+- Be a new (very early or idea stage) initiative or an established enterprise proposing a new idea.

-- Present an innovative solution to get Maine grown food and harvested seafood to local and regional markets – think aggregating, processing, distributing.
-The business does not need to be located in Maine or focus solely on Maine food.
+- Present an innovative solution to get New England grown food and harvested seafood to local and regional markets – think aggregating, processing, distributing.
+The business does not need to be located in Maine.

 - Demonstrate a sustainable business model – profit or non – profit (both financial and ecological) offering a fair return to the farmer or fisherman with fair pay to the employees at a fair price to the buyer, while minimizing their carbon footprint.

 - We encourage teams but submissions can be by individuals.
 We recommend teams of 2-3 members.

 - Teams must be in attendance at the Challenge Weekend November 10-11 at Saint Joseph’s College.